Olivier-Cornelis/HAL/README.md

 * **Simple** A single compact python file.
 Few arguments.
 All settings stored in a single `.toml` file.
 * **Time efficient** By default each mail is summarized as a max 5 sentence summary, then as a 1 sentence summary.
 * **Customizable** Prompts used to summarize the mails are accessible in the toml settings file and can be tailored to any user or team.
 Works on any language, on any topic.
-* **Lightweight and robust** Few dependencies, relying on standards (simple HTML, no special fonts, IMAP/SMTP).
+* **Lightweight and robust** Few dependencies, all functions are statically typed, mail APIs rely on standards (simple HTML, no special fonts, IMAP/SMTP).
 HAL.py can be used on any standard mail server.
 (Mostly tested on GMail so far).
 * **By a friendly developer** For anything at all, just open up an issue!
 * **User-defined labels support** Each inbox mail can be assigned a user defined label.
 The labels are either GMail flavored labels (non standard) or simply mentioned in the summary mail (robust).
 * **LLM Agnostic** [LiteLLM](https://docs.litellm.ai/docs/providers/) is used to enable calling any LLM with only 3 modifications to the settings (API KEY and the name of the LLM).
 For example OpenAI, Mistral, Hugginface, Claude, ...